-The Drugs and Addiction Council is an advisory body that follows the federal actions and partly evaluates them.
+The National Board on Drugs and Addiction (Drogen und Suchtrat, DSR) is an advisory body that follows the federal actions and partly evaluates them.
 It is composed of representatives of the respective government and Länder departments, funding organs, associations, and research and self-help organisations.

 Coordination between the federal government and the Länder takes place in the conferences of government departments and their working groups.

 In Germany the drug action plans do not have associated budgets and there is no review of executed expenditures.
 Since the funding of drug initiatives is the responsibility of a number of different bodies — the Länder, federal government, local government and social security — information on drug related expenditure is not aggregated regularly.
 However, in 2010 a study estimated the total drug-related public expenditure for the year 2006 (1,2).

 In 2006 total drug-related expenditures ranged between 0.23 % and 0.26 % of gross domestic product (GDP).
 Expenditure on public order and safety represented more than 60 %, health and social protection less than 35 % and general coordination activities less than 1 % of the total (Table 1).